10 Things to Book BEFORE Traveling to NYC

 9. 4th of July Fireworks Cruises

 If squeezing onto a crowded NYC rooftop to see the 4th of July Fireworks doesn’t sound like fun to you, I highly recommend a river cruise.
 They range from casual DJ booze cruises to 5 course fine dining experiences on the water.
 But all of them have two things in common; They’re not cheap and the sell out fast.
 Much like New Years Eve (see below), people balk at the price tag until the morning of July 4th and then freak out that they can’t get in anywhere that has a view of the fireworks!
 Don’t screw yourself!
+If you’re traveling to NYC, do 4th of July all the way!
 Here are my favorite 4th of July boat cruises:

 (Prices May Vary)